 I've seen this recipe floating around here and there on the currents of foodie sites.
 Today, finally, I decided it was time for a swim, so I dove into the recipe and made them at work since it involved so few ingredients.

 I love my own recipe for biscuits.
 But there's just something about these ...
 That crusty/buttery bottom and then the ultra-tender interior from the addition of sour cream.
-Even cold, these biscuits retain flavor.
+Even cold, these biscuits retain flavor without the tinny, after taste of baking powder.

 Apparently, these have been around for decades!
 There are those who grew up on them, especially at church dinners.
 Who knew?
 Certainly, not me.